eclipse-openj9/openj9-omr/compiler/README.md

 ## Namespaces

-The `OMR::`, `Test::`, and `JitBuilder::` namespaces are used to isolate compiler technology for those particular environments.
+The `OMR::`, `TestCompiler::`, and `JitBuilder::` namespaces are used to isolate compiler technology for those particular environments.
 Processor architecture specialized namespaces (e.g., `X86::`, `Power::`, `Z::`, and `ARM::`) can be nested within them.
 If you extend the Eclipse OMR technology you should choose a unique namespace for your project.

 In general, the `TR::` namespace (short for Testarossa) is the canonical namespace for all of the compiler technology that is visible across multiple projects.